Top of page

 Prehabilitation means getting your body into the best condition possible to cope well with treatment.
 This includes:

-Depending on your circumstances, prehabilitation could include getting help to stop smoking or to reduce your alcohol intake.
+Depending on your circumstances, prehabilitation could include getting help to stop smoking or using e-cigarettes (vapes) or to reduce your alcohol intake.
 It can also involve managing any other medical conditions, such as anaemia and diabetes.

-The NHS website has advice, information and resources to help you make healthy lifestyle choices
+The NHS website has advice, information and resources to help you live well and make healthy lifestyle choices.

 Back to top